ECSL Summer Course on Space Law and Policy

 - Export control

 The course will also feature a mandatory group project.
-Participants will be able to apply the theoretical knowledge acquired during their lectures and present to a judges' panel on the last day of the course, 6 September 2024.
+Participants will be able to apply the theoretical knowledge acquired during their lectures and present to a judges' panel on the last day of the course, 29 August 2025.
+Additionally, participants will be supported by a small team of tutors—experts in space law—who will be available to answer any questions that may arise during the preparation of the group project.

-The course is open to 45 students and 5 young professionals from ESA Member States, Associate Members and Cooperating States.
+The course is open to 45 students, 5 young professionals and 3 tutors from ESA Member States, Associate Members and Cooperating States.
 For more information on the application process, please see below.

 Applications from citizens or residents of ESA Member States, Associate Members or Cooperating States will have priority over those residing outside.
 A demonstrable interest in space law and policy and a strong academic background is an asset.
 There are no fixed criteria concerning the particular professional background of individual applicants and each application will be considered on his merits.